paulodhiambo/densu/README.md

 - **app/themes/**: Includes app-wide themes and color constants.
 - **app/utils/**: Utility functions and constants.
 - **app/widgets/**: Reusable UI widgets used throughout the app.

-This directory structure follows the GetX pattern for efficient state management and modular development in Flutter.
-Customize the modules, widgets, and other components as per your project requirements.

-Let me know if you need any further assistance or information!